Cecil Clementi: Early life and education

 Born in Cawnpore (presently Kanpur), India, Clementi was the son of Colonel Montagu Clementi, Judge Advocate General in India, and his wife, Isabel Collard.
 He attended St Paul's School and Magdalen College, Oxford, where he studied Sanskrit and the classics.
 In 1896, he achieved a first-class result in mods, and was awarded a Boden Scholarship in Sanskrit in 1897.
-He received honorable mentions for the Hertford (1895), Ireland (1896) and Craven (1896) scholarships.
+He received honourable mentions for the Hertford (1895), Ireland (1896) and Craven (1896) scholarships.

 Clementi was proxime accessit (runner-up) for the Gaisford Greek Prose prize in 1897, and obtained his B.A.
 (2nd class lit. hum., i.e. classics) in 1898.
 He was also proxime accessit for the Chancellor's Latin Essay prize in 1899, and obtained his M.A. in 1901.

 Early colonial service

 In 1899, Clementi placed fourth in the competitive examinations for the civil service, which allowed him his choice of postings.
-His choice was Hong Kong, and upon his arrival he was sent up to Canton, where he was a land officer until forced to return to Hong Kong by the events of the Boxer Rebellion.
+His choice was Hong Kong, and upon his arrival, he was sent up to Canton, where he was a land officer until forced to return to Hong Kong by the events of the Boxer Rebellion.
 Clementi's facility with languages was demonstrated when he passed the Cantonese examination in 1900, and the Pekingese examination six years later, in 1906.

 After serving as an Assistant Registrar General in 1901, Clementi joined as a member of the Board of Examiners in Chinese, in 1902.
-In 1902, Clementi was seconded for special service under government of India and was created J.P. in that same year.
+In 1902, Clementi was seconded for special service under the government of India and was created J.P. in that same year.
 A year later, he was seconded for famine relief work in Kwangsi (Guangxi).
 A year afterwards, Clementi was appointed Member of Land Court, Assistant Land Officer and Police Magistrate at New Territories, Hong Kong, a position he served in until 1906.

-Due to his performance in the services, Clementi was promoted to Assistant Colonial Secretary and Clerk of Council, in 1907.
-While he was in that position, Clementi represented the Hong Kong government in the International Opium Conference at Shanghai, in 1909.
+Due to his performance in the services, Clementi was promoted to Assistant Colonial Secretary and Clerk of Council in 1907.
+While he was in that position, Clementi represented the Hong Kong government in the International Opium Conference in Shanghai in 1909.
 A year later, he became the Private Secretary to the Administrator at that time, Sir Francis Henry May.
 Clementi eventually became Acting Colonial Secretary and Member of both the Executive and Legislative Councils of Hong Kong.
 He would remain there until 1912.

 Clementi played a part in the founding of the University of Hong Kong.
-Indeed, he wrote the words, in Latin, of the University Anthem, first performed 11 March 1912.
+Indeed, he wrote the words, in Latin, of the University Anthem, first performed on 11 March 1912.

 In 1913, Clementi was appointed colonial secretary of British Guiana, a post he held until 1922.
-From there he was named the colonial secretary of Ceylon, where he served until 1925.
-Each position imparted considerable responsibility, and on more than one occasion he was in charge of administering the entire government of his area of responsibility.
-Whilst in Ceylon he served as president of the Ceylon Branch of the Royal Asiatic Society in 1924.
+From there, he was named the colonial secretary of Ceylon, where he served until 1925.
+Each position imparted considerable responsibility, and on more than one occasion, he was in charge of administering the entire government of his area of responsibility.
+Whilst in Ceylon, he served as president of the Ceylon Branch of the Royal Asiatic Society in 1924.